MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 ---
 title: Use custom actions to trigger Power Automate flows
-description: Understand how to use custom actions to trigger Power Automate flows with Data Activator.
+description: Understand how to use custom actions to trigger Power Automate flows with Data Activator and achieve seamless integration between systems.
 author: davidiseminger
 ms.author: davidi
-ms.topic: conceptual
+ms.topic: concept-article
-ms.custom:
+ms.custom: FY25Q1-Linter
-ms.date: 11/16/2023
+ms.date: 09/10/2024
+#customer intent: As a Fabric user I want to learn to use custom actions to trigger power automate flows.
 ---

 # Use Custom Actions to trigger Power Automate Flows

-> [!IMPORTANT]
-> Data Activator is currently in preview.

 Using Power Automate, you can generate actions in external systems when your Data Activator triggers activate.
 This can be useful for: